-As far as slow cookers go – I have test a LOT of crock pots and slow cookers for friends and clients and many have turned up very low lead and a rare few have turned up completely lead free.
+As far as slow cookers go, I have tested a LOT of crock pots and slow cookers for friends and clients and many have turned up very low Lead, while a rare few have turned up completely Lead-free.

 NOTE: We tested vintage Corelle that was very high in cadmium.
 The yellow floral pattern on one set (c.
 1970s) was about 18,000 ppm cadmium.
 As always, exercise caution with vintage dishware.